Chang-LeHung/Chang-LeHung/README.md

 For computer science study, I love the sentence "**What I can not create, I do not understand**" that comes from Richard Feynman most.

 ### Dive into CPython
 I've written a series tutorials(in Chinese) to introduce and demystify the CPython virtual machine, which is available at [Dive into CPython](https://github.com/Chang-LeHung/dive-into-cpython).
+These tutorials offer an in-depth exploration of Python's internal data structures, elucidating the principles underlying functions, closures, classes, bytecode design, and more.

 ### SPL
-SPL is a holistic implementation of a newly crafted programming language in Java, where I've tailored its grammar, drawing inspiration from the syntaxes of Java, C/C++, Python, etc. Now I've completed both the compiler and virtual machine.
-It can support functions, classes, decorators, and functional programming.
-SPL embodies an interactive shell to provide a better programming experience.
+SPL is a holistic implementation of a newly crafted programming language in Java for education, where I've tailored its grammar, drawing inspiration from the syntaxes of Java, C/C++, Python, etc. Now I've completed both the compiler and virtual machine.
+It can support functions, classes, decorators, functional programming, etc. SPL embodies an interactive shell to provide a better programming experience.
 In SPL, you can directly inspect the bytecode and exception table of a function by using the 'dis' method.
 Visit [SPL](https://github.com/Chang-LeHung/SPL) for more details.

 |Stats|Commits|
 |--|--|